APTASU/Jam-project/README.md

 Sprint 3:

-Create Diagram of Code - Not done
+Create Diagram of Code - done

 Finish up our code - not done